jescalan/roots-www-old/readme.md

 - `roots watch`

 ### To Do
-- add example for area
+- retina-ize main logo
-- add a couple more example buttons
+- make it a tiny bit more responsive
-- add examples for forms section
 - add nav example
 - add animation example
-- links out should have target blank